PlanterApp/planter_blog/content/posts/grow-amazing-alliums/index.md

 alt = "White bulbing onions growing in the garden" caption = "White bulbing onions growing in the garden"
 +++
 Alliums, that is plants belonging to the onion family, are a must-have in your garden!
 They are low-maintenance, resistant to many pests and diseases, and super-versatile in the kitchen.
 Alliums are not limited only to onions- shallots, chives, leeks, and garlic are also alliums!
-Even though they are part of the same plant family, each of them have unique growing requirements and culinary characteristics.
-Whether you're a newbie gardener or a gardening guru, there's an allium for everyone!
+Even though they belong to the same plant family, each of them have unique requirements and culinary characteristics.
+Whether you're a gardening newbie or growing a gourmet garden, there's an allium for everyone!

 ### Onions (and Shallots)